---

 Collect your prompt list from these three primary sources:

-* **Sales Call Recordings:** Analyze Gong or Chorus data to identify questions prospects ask before signing.
+* **Gong or Chorus sales call recordings:** Extract the specific questions prospects ask before signing.

-Convert keyword-style queries into conversational prompts to mirror how users interact with AI engines.
+Convert keyword-style queries into conversational prompts to match how users interact with generative AI:

 | :--- | :--- |